 Mr. Le Vasseur began his career in 1982 with Touche Ross, a predecessor firm of Deloitte & Touche, specializing in the audit of large holding companies.
 He also worked on various consulting assignments in the field of mergers and acquisitions.

 Mr. Le Vasseur earned a Bachelor of Science in Mathematics and an MBA from McGill University, and obtained his Chartered Accountant designation in 1985.
+In 2020, Mr. Le Vasseur received the prestigious title of Fellow from the Order of Chartered Professional Accountants of Quebec (FCPA).
+This title formally recognizes those members whose achievements in their careers or in the community have earned them distinction and brought honor to the profession.
 He serves on the board of directors of the On the Tip of the Toes Foundation, an organization that helps teenagers living with cancer regain their self-esteem and sense of pride through wilderness adventure therapy.

-Mr. Lemay was appointed Vice-President, General Counsel, and Secretary of Power Financial and Power Corporation in August of 2012.
+Mr. Lemay has been Vice-President, General Counsel, and Secretary of Power Financial and Power Corporation since 2012.
 Mr. Lemay joined Power Corporation of Canada as Vice-President, Assistant General Counsel, and Associate Secretary in 2005 and assumed the same position at Power Financial in 2009.
 He is also responsible for corporate social responsibility initiatives at both companies, in addition to being the media spokesperson.

 Mr. Lemay began his career with the law firm Byers Casgrain, now Dentons, where he worked in commercial litigation for five years.
 He subsequently held the position of Policy Advisor, Economic Development, in the Office of the Prime Minister of Canada from 1997 to 1999.
 Mr. Lemay then returned to the private sector in Montréal, serving in a number of executive positions in legal, regulatory and public affairs with companies within the Telesystem Group.
 He then joined Gildan Activewear Inc., a leading sportswear manufacturer, where he was Vice-President of Public and Legal Affairs and Secretary until 2005.